plcarmel/cryptic-sequences/README.md

 last digits of the word taking values that appear so random.

 **Note on reversibility:**
-Since all substitution is a reversible operation, the operation as a whole is also reversible.
-The table, as it is, makes it somewhat hard since one has to find a two digits number in one of its cell, and it can be any one of them.
+Since all substitutions are reversible operations, the operation as a whole is also reversible.
+Of course, the table, as it is, makes it somewhat hard since one has to find a two digits number in one of its cell, and it can be any one of them.
 In practice, an inverse table is used to perform the decryption.

 #### Refining the algorithm